UNHCR in Canada

 Observe Canadian asylum practices and policies in order to promote the highest standards of protection for refugees and asylum-seekers.

-Work with the Canadian government and private sponsorship groups to help coordinate resettlement opportunities in Canada, including through additional pathways like refugee scholarships.
+Work with the Canadian government, private sponsors and businesses to help coordinate resettlement opportunities in Canada, including through additional pathways like refugee scholarships.

 Inform and educate Canadians about the situation of refugees and other displaced persons around the world, as well as the work of UNHCR, in order to strengthen support for those most vulnerable.

 Encourage the Canadian public and the Government of Canada to provide financial assistance to UNHCR programs worldwide.